-Here are the top ten silver producing countries in the world in 2018:
+Here are the top ten silver-producing countries in the world in 2018:

 In 2018, Mexico and Peru accounted for 342 million oz of silver production.
 If mines in Mexico and Peru remain shut down for a month, that will cut silver production by 28 million oz.
-So, each month that Mexico and Peru are offline, would reduce silver mine supply by 28 million oz.
+So, each month that Mexico and Peru are offline, would reduce the silver mine supply by 28 million oz.
 However, I believe we are going to see more countries shut down their mines for an extended period as the global contagion continues to spread.

 Also, Pan American Silver announced the shutdown of its La Colorada and Dolores mines in Mexico.
 These two mines produced 13.3 million ounces of silver in 2019:

 As we can see, the mining industry is now being shut down due to the global contagion.
-It will be interesting to see when Peru’s government announces a return to work policy.
+It will be interesting to see when Peru’s government announces a return-to-work policy.
 Again, it has been more than 15 days since Peru announced a national quarantine with no indication yet of a return to work.